christopherabey/3brown1blue/README.md

 # 3Brown1Blue

 An AI tutor that generates [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) style videos for teaching and visualizing any concept.
 Created at the Berkeley AI hackathon.
+Here's a demo:

 ## Backend